JorgeFirebolt/thingistan-afk-timer/README.md

-# Manyland AFK Timer
+# Thingistan AFK Timer

-- A manyland mod to implement a time elapsed count with the next format `hh-mm-ss`, so other players are aknowledge of how long you've been AFK.
+- A Thingistan mod to implement a time elapsed count with the next format `hh-mm-ss`, so other players are aknowledge of how long you've been AFK.
 - Easy to use and deploy. (see on [how to deploy the script on my browser](./#deployment))

 ## Deployment

-There's 2 easy ways to deploy your script on your Manyland client _(ommitting just copypasting the source code on console or using Snippets)_, **with** or **without** the extension Tampermonkey.
+There's 2 easy ways to deploy your script on your Thingistan client _(ommitting just copypasting the source code on console or using Snippets)_, **with** or **without** the extension Tampermonkey.

 | Aspect                 | Tampermonkey                                | `$.getScript("afk_timer_url")` in JavaScript           |
 |------------------------|--------------------------------------------|----------------------------------------------|